ngaut/stackvm/spec.md

     "seq_no": 0,
     "type": "reasoning",
     "parameters": {
+      "chain_of_thoughts": "To provide best practices for optimizing TiDB performance for a high-volume e-commerce application, we're adopting a multi-step approach:

+      1. Overall Strategy:
+         We'll first determine the latest stable version of TiDB, then gather relevant information about its features and optimization techniques, with a focus on e-commerce applications.

+      2. Key Decision Points and Rationale:
+         a.
+Using both knowledge graph and vector search: This allows us to leverage structured relationships (knowledge graph) and semantic similarity (vector search) for comprehensive information gathering.
+         b.
+Conditional logic for version determination: This helps us handle cases where the exact version might not be clear from the knowledge graph data.

+      3. Assumptions:
+         - The latest stable version of TiDB is the most relevant for current optimization practices.
+         - E-commerce applications have specific performance requirements that may differ from general use cases.

+      4. Alternative Approaches Considered:
+         - We could have used only vector search, but this might miss important structured relationships in the data.
+         - We could have skipped version-specific information, but this would likely result in less accurate and relevant recommendations.

+      5. Expected Outcomes:
+         - Step 1-2: Identification of the latest TiDB version
+         - Step 3-6: Gathering of version-specific and general TiDB information
+         - Step 7-8: Collection of performance techniques and e-commerce-specific optimizations
+         - Step 9-10: Synthesis of gathered information into actionable recommendations

+      6. Information Combination:
+         The LLM will synthesize the version-specific features, general performance techniques, and e-commerce considerations to create a comprehensive set of recommendations.

+      7. Limitations:
+         - The accuracy of our recommendations depends on the freshness of the knowledge graph and vector database.
+         - If no specific version is found, our recommendations may be more general and less tailored.

-      "chain_of_thoughts": "To answer this question, we will:\n1.
-Determine the latest stable version of TiDB.\n2.
-Retrieve general information about the latest TiDB from the knowledge graph.\n3.
-Use the vector database to find relevant performance optimization techniques for the latest version.\n4.
-Retrieve specific e-commerce related optimizations from the knowledge graph.\n5.
-Combine and synthesize the information using the LLM.\n6.
-Compile the final answer.", "dependency_analysis": "Step 2 depends on Step 1.\nStep 3 depends on Step 1.\nStep 5 depends on Steps 2, 3, and 4.\nStep 6 depends on Step 5."
+      This approach allows us to provide version-specific, relevant, and comprehensive optimization recommendations for TiDB in an e-commerce context.", "dependency_analysis": "Step 2 depends on Step 1.\nStep 3 depends on Step 1.\nSteps 4-8 depend on the outcome of Step 3.\nStep 9 depends on Steps 4-8.\nStep 10 depends on Step 9."
     }
   },
   {